How to Become a Counselor in Connecticut

 Average Counselor Salary in Connecticut

-According to the 2021 Bureau of Labor Statistics, the following types of counselors in Connecticut can expect to earn the corresponding average hourly wage and average annual wage:
+According to the 2024 Bureau of Labor Statistics, Occupational Employment and Wage Statistics (OEWS) Maps, the following types of counselors in Connecticut can expect to earn the corresponding median annual wage:

 Substance Abuse, Behavioral Disorder, and Mental Health Counselors